Call for participation

 16:30 Closing and Evaluation

-Invoices will be sent to delegates.
-Fees include workshop material, tea/coffee and lunch.
+Fees include a workshop manual, tea/coffee and a light lunch.